Applying to the Professional Division

 Professional Division students have the unique opportunity to join PNB Company dancers in taking Seattle University Courses taught by SU faculty at the Phelps Center.
 Each academic year, Seattle University provides three courses for the partnership, one per quarter, generally meeting one night per week.
 More information on the PNB/SU partnership is available to students at fall orientation.

 PNB School is firmly committed to providing as many career planning resources and job placement opportunities as possible to Professional Division students.
-A resume workshop/audition seminar is held in early December to help students begin the process of writing a resume and searching for a job in the dance field.
+A resume workshop/audition seminar is held in the fall to help students begin the process of writing a resume and searching for a job in the dance field.
 Photographer contacts for audition portfolios are available to students, as well as an annual directory which provides extensive information on approximately 40 ballet companies in the United States, a useful resource in planning auditions.
 Individual counseling and advice on careers in dance and/or college dance programs are also provided.

 Artistic Director Visits: Artistic Directors from ballet companies throughout the United States and Canada are invited each year to visit PNB in the winter months (typically January and February) to watch a class and consider Professional Division students for positions with their respective companies.
 All PD students are expected to participate in these classes.